-against Algerians, while FLN querilla attacks targeted colon civilians and Algerian collaborators revolutionaries bombing downtown sites.
+against Algerians, while FLN guerilla attacks targeted colon civilians and Algerian collaborators.

+The Battle of Algiers, a centerpiece of the urban insurgency, began on September 30, 1956 with female revolutionaries bombing downtown sites.
 Some 400,000 French troops were deployed to quell the rebellion as local civilian French leadership abdicated control to the military.
 Although the battle was a tactical success for France, its sheer force and ethically questionable means repulsed many in France and inspired Algerian revolutionaries to fight harder.
 Conflicts continued for several more years.